shribr/copilot-webapp-demo/README.md

 - [msazurermtools.azurerm-vscode-tools](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) - Azure Resource Manager tools
 - [redhat.vscode-yaml](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) - YAML language support

-## Getting Started

-### Installation
+## Installation

 All of the steps below must be performed in the terminal within VS Code.

 Also, you must have an active Azure subscription and be signed into that account in VS Code.

 <img width="600" alt="VS Code Accounts" src="src/deployment/images/azure-ai-demo-vscode-accounts.png">

 1. Clone the repository: